LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 expressions.
 A more technical and detailed discussion is available here:
 `Lambda Functions in C++11 - the Definitive Guide <https://www.cprogramming.com/c++11/c++11-lambda-closures.html>`_

-Lambda expressions were introduced in C++ 11 to provide a lexically-scoped name binding; i.e., a *closure* that stores a function with a data environment.
-In particular, a lambda expression can *capture* variables from an enclosing scope for use within the local scope of the lambda expression.
+Lambda expressions were introduced in C++ 11 to provide a lexical-scoped name binding; that is, a *closure* that stores a function with a data environment.
+In particular, a lambda expression can *capture* variables from an enclosing scope for use within the local scope of the function expression.

 A C++ lambda expression has the following form::